umarhassan-mitodl/22.812j-spring-2004/content/pages/readings.md

 Economics of the Nuclear Fuel Cycle (I): Material Balances and Simple Cost Models
 {{< tdclose >}}
 {{< tdopen >}}
 "The Nuclear Fuel Cycle."
 Organisation for Economic Co-operation and Development (OECD) Nuclear Energy Agency.
-Chapter 3 from _The Economics of the Nuclear Fuel Cycle,_ 1994. ({{% resource_link "3ccbaf0c-77ac-43a7-b2d8-ddc377494dc6" "PDF" %}})
+Chapter 3 from _The Economics of the Nuclear Fuel Cycle,_ 1994. ([PDF](http://www.nea.fr/html/ndd/reports/efc/efc02.pdf))

 Nuclear Engineering for an Uncertain Future
 {{< tdclose >}}